KittenLord/summaries/rfc9110-HTTP-Semantics.md

 Once a request is received by a server and parsed sufficiently to determine the target URI, the server decides to process the request, forward it, redirect the client to a different source, respond with an error, or drop the connection.

-For example, if server match the information passed in the Host header, the server might decide to drop the connection, unless it comes from a trusted gateway as a simple mistake
+For example, if server differs from the information passed in the Host header, the server might decide to drop the connection, unless it comes from a trusted gateway as a simple mistake

 Unless the connection is from a trusted gateway, an origin server MUST reject a request if any scheme-specific requirements for the target URI are not met.
 A request for an "https" resource MUST be rejected unless it has been received over a connection that has been secured via a certificate valid for that target URI's origin